karllhughes/personal-blog-5/work.md

 platform for our hundreds of student "Graiders" to use.
 </p>

-Since then, I've implemented processes and hired two more engineers to work with me on the product.
+During my time with The Graide Network, I implemented processes and hired two more engineers to work with me on the product.
-We're rapidly expanding across the country, and after raising over $1mm in 2018, we recently delivered our 1,000,000th piece of feedback given mark.
+We were able to raise $1mm in 2018 and expand to dozens of schools across the country.
+We delivered over 1,000,000 pieces of feedback to students in my four years with the company.

 ### Head of Engineering, [Packback](https://www.packback.co/)
 <p class="post-meta">2013 - 2016</p>